anhnguyendepocen/StatisticalDataAnalysis1/Syllabus/SyllabusS2019.md

 **Objectives**

-* PROBABILITY: Understand and explain basic theoretical properties of discrete and continuous probability models, such as expected value and variance; solve applied problems using one or more probability models.
+* PROBABILITY: Demonstrate understanding and be able to explain theoretical properties of selected discrete and continuous probability models, such as expected value and variance; solve applied problems using one or more probability models.

-* DISTRIBUTIONS: Understand and explain the properties of frequency, shape, center, spread, and outliers in the context of observed data; be able to appropriately summarize and visualize data; be able to calculate, simulate, and summarize sampling distributions for commonly used statistics such as means and proportions.
+* DISTRIBUTIONS: Demonstrate understanding and be able to explain the properties of frequency, shape, center, spread, and outliers in the context of observed data; be able to appropriately summarize and visualize data; be able to calculate, simulate, and summarize sampling distributions for commonly used statistics such as means and proportions.

-* STRENGTH OF STATISTICAL EVIDENCE: Understand the logic and construction of hypothesis tests and confidence intervals, including the meaning of p-values; be able to perform selected asymptotic, resampling, and bootstrap inference procedures and interpret results in the context of the original problems; be able to discuss and verify the assumptions of modeling and inferential procedures.
+* STRENGTH OF STATISTICAL EVIDENCE: Be able to explain the logic and construction of hypothesis tests and confidence intervals, including the meaning of p-values; be able to perform selected asymptotic, resampling, and bootstrap inference procedures and interpret results in the context of the original problems; be able to discuss and verify the assumptions of modeling and inferential procedures.

 * COMPARE AND CONNECT: Compare analytical/theoretical results with resampling/bootstrapping results to connect the different modes of exploration; analyze data sets in different ways depending on the research question(s).

 * STATISTICAL COMPUTING: Effectively and efficiently implement and report statistical calculations, procedures, and visualizations using R, incorporating some of the principles of reproducible research.

-* STATISTICS—THE BIG PICTURE: Understand why statistical analysis and visualization is important to you, to people in your field of study, to people in other disciplines, and the larger world around us; become acquainted with the ethics of data collection.
+* STATISTICS—THE BIG PICTURE: Demonstrate understanding of why statistical analysis and visualization is important to you, to people in your field of study, to people in other disciplines, and the larger world; become acquainted with statistical ethics.

 **Assessment and Grading**